uon-prism/UoN_PrescriptionDuration/README.md

 ## estdur.do
-Run this do-file to define the program 'estdur'.
-Run estdur as described below.
+First, run this do-file to define the program 'estdur'.
+Then run the command estdur as described below.
 The user-written command **frameappend** is required.

 **Syntax**